polarfire-soc/icicle-kit-reference-design/Readme.md

 #### Argument based design generation

-Some bare metal examples and tutorials require a specific fabric configuration which cannot be achieved in the standard base design, for example to test I2C loop back the MSS must be reconfigured to route I2C1 to the fabric and bi directional buffers then need to be instantiated along with additional constraints.
+Some bare metal examples and tutorials require a specific fabric configuration which cannot be achieved in the standard base design, for example to test I2C loopback the MSS must be reconfigured to route I2C1 to the fabric and bi directional buffers then need to be instantiated along with additional constraints.
 These configurations are achieved by passing an argument to Libero when generating the design.
 Arguments will generate a standard base design and apply design changes on top of that configuration.
 Supported arguments are:

 | Argument             	| Description                                                                                                                                                                                                                                                                         	|
 |----------------------	|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------	|